A Genuine Canoe Building and Repair Shop

 For the sleeker tandems and most solo canoes, our Solo/Composite Skid Plate Kit will give you finer entry lines while offering the protection you need.
 The sleek 32 inch x 3 inch Kevlar felt covers typical wear areas you normally see on these fine entry canoes.

-For most other tandem canoes and some wider nosed Royalex solo's, use our Tandem/Universal Skid Plate Kit.
-This is our most poplar Skid Plate Kit which offers a 38 inch x 5 inch wide felt.
+For most other tandem canoes and some wider-nosed Royalex solo's, use our Tandem/Universal Skid Plate Kit.
+This is our most popular Skid Plate Kit which offers a 38 inch x 5 inch wide felt.

 The resin systems in our kits are tailored towards the size of felt and can be used on all ABS and composite hull materials.

-Our canoe canoe skid plates canoes and kayaks Skid Plate Kits will work on ABS or composite kayaks also but you may want to trim the felts into a different shape to make it more aesthetically pleasing.
+Our canoe skid plate kits will work on ABS or composite kayaks also but you may want to trim the felts into a different shape to make it more aesthetically pleasing.